1.1. The name of this organization shall be the Minnesota Association of Rehabilitation Providers (MARP), hereinafter referred to as MARP.

 3.1.
 Eligibility.
 Any individual or organization having an interest in the provision of rehabilitation services to ill or injured individuals and willing to comply with MARP Bylaws, MARP Standards, as well as those standards recognized by MARP as certifying agencies, including, but not limited to, CRCC, CDMS, and CCMC is eligible to be a member of MARP (hereafter "member" or "members").

 3.2.
 Categories.
-Membership in MARP shall be divided into the following categories: Individual, and Student.
+Membership in MARP shall be divided into the following categories: Individual, Student, and Retired.
 A Student is defined as an individual who is currently enrolled in an accredited rehabilitation program.
+A Retired member is defined as a member who is no longer actively practicing and providing vocational rehabilitation services.
 Additional categories may be added upon the approval of the Board of Directors.

 3.3.
 Dues.
 Each member shall be obligated to annually pay dues in an amount, which may vary with respect to each category of membership as determined by the Board of Directors from time to time.
 MARP annual membership dues will renew automatically on the due date unless member chooses to disable renewal feature on web portal.